 Figure 9.23 shows the model fit to the antenatal prevalence data from Limpopo.
-The model fits the data reasonably well, although the model over-estimates HIV prevalence in the 35-39 age group.
+The model fits the data reasonably well, although the model over-estimates HIV prevalence in the 35-39 age group in recent years.

 Figure 9.23: HIV prevalence levels in pregnant women attending public antenatal clinics in Limpopo